ibpsa/project1/meetings/2017-08-05-san-francisco/ibpsa-project-1-workplan/source/proposal.rst

 and terminate membership if no substantial contributions are made.

-New members members can apply at xxxx [add link to form].
+New members members can apply at https://ibpsa.github.io/project1/participants.html.

 Approval of memberships is done by the operating agents.